Zielak/cardsGame/docs/dev.md

 npm run build:server-w
 ```

+# Server

+## Traits updates and QueryRunner

+All props in `QuerableProps` are written by hand.
+Keep them updated with any changes to any new or existing traits.

 # Units

 All dimensional units are in milimeters, to be as close to reality as possible.